 "When people say life gets worse before it gets better, then that means they don't know anything.
 They don't know the pain you feel, they don't know the dangerous thoughts that enter your mind as you stand at the edge, they don't know what you're going through.
 They just want to say something positive to "try" and help you.
 But the people that tell you, yeah life sucks, but there is something out there that you haven't found.
 When you find it life will still suck because people will still leave you, people will still hurt you and life will go on, but at the end of it all you still have what you found and that is the only thing that will make you smile through the tears, through the pain.
 If no one has told you that then I'll be the first.
 Things don't get better until you make it better, so stop waiting for it to, chase after the one thing that will make you smile."-Ryan Nelson

-The trees pass by the back seat window in a blur, not one stays in my line of veiw for more then a second before it disappears like the rest.
+The trees pass by the back seat window in a blur, not one stays in my line of view for more than a second before it disappears like the rest.
 The same for people, for other cars, for anything outside this suffocating car.
 It's almost as if I'm watching time fly by, one second there the next gone.

 "Really, none of this would have happened if it weren't for that boy."
-Mom says, spiting out the word 'boy' like it was dirty on her tongue.
-He wasn't just some boy, he was more then that.
-He was my best friend, my companion, my fist love, and I'm still torn from how our story ended.
+Mom says, spitting out the word 'boy' like it was dirt on her tongue.
+He wasn't just some boy, he was more than that.
+He was my best friend, my companion, my first love, and I'm still torn from how our story ended.